marcduiker/xebia-webinar-week-azurefunctions/README.md

 # How to use dependency injection in .NET Azure Functions

-This repository contains a .NET Core Azure Function App which will be refactored to use dependency injection (DI) during a live webinar during [Xebia Webinar Week](https://pages.xebia.com/academy-webinar-week/dependency-injection-in-net-azure-functions).
+This repository contains several branches which can be used to illustrate what needs to be refactored in order to use dependency injection in a .NET Core Azure Functions project.

+This repository is used at a live webinar during [Xebia Webinar Week](https://pages.xebia.com/academy-webinar-week/dependency-injection-in-net-azure-functions).

+This is the `development-v2-start` branch which contains the initial solution, based on .NET Core 2.
+Use the refactoring instructions below in order to have the Function App use dependency injection.

 |Branch name| Versions | Uses DI |
 |-|-|-|